Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Ablation Studies

-\textbf{PSD approximation of sensitivity matrices: } To investigate the effectiveness of PSD approximation, we disable the use of PSD approximation in CLADO, keeping the rest of CLADO unchanged.
-We found that, without the PSD approximation, it takes CVXPY indefinitely long to solve the IQP problem and reach only suboptimal solutions.
-With PSD approximation, the solver is able to compute the optimal solutions within seconds.
-This observation aligns with our expectation that using a convex objective $\Omega$ makes the IQP easy and efficient to solve.
-Its results are captured by the purple curves in Figures \ref{fig:i1k-r34-abl-PSD} and \ref{fig:i1k-r50-abl-PSD}, we found that, though PSD does not always produce best results, it improves consistency in results and, in some cases, it prevents severe degradation in the quality of solutions, \emph{e.g.}, PSD improves the median top-1 accuracy, which is below $50\%$, to over $70\%$ for ResNet-50 under size constraints 13.4MB and 17.9MB.
+\textbf{PSD sensitivity matrix approximation:} PSD approximation is critical to CLADO's superior performance over other studied algorithms.
+To explore this, we disable the use of PSD approximation in CLADO, keeping the rest of CLADO unchanged.
+We found that it makes CVXPY unable to converge on a solution in more than 3 hours (with the PSD approximation, the solver computes the optimal solutions within seconds).
+This observation aligns with our expectation that the convexity of the objective $\Omega$ makes the IQP more well-behaved and easier to solve.
+The results are captured by the purple curves in Figures~\ref{fig:i1k-abl-PSD}: though PSD does not always produce best results, it improves their consistency, and, in some cases, prevents a severe degradation in the quality of solutions.